tuxology/tracevizlab/labs/301-tracing-multiple-machines/README.md

 rsync -avz $USER@$SERVER:~/lttng-traces/$TRACE_NAME ./
 ```

-Finally, the following script on the **client machine** will contain the payload to trace, here 2 wgets of a web site.
+Finally, the following [`payload`](scripts/payload) script on the **client machine** will contain the payload to trace, here 2 wgets of a web site.
+This scripts should be in the same directory as the previous script.

 ```
 #!/bin/bash